Boundary Treatment for Variational Quantum Simulations of Partial Differential Equations on Quantum Computers: Acknowledgment

 \section{Acknowledgment}

 This publication and the current work have received funding from the European Union's Horizon Europe research and innovation program (HORIZON-CL4-2021-DIGITAL-EMERGING-02-10) under grant agreement No. 101080085 QCFD.
-The authors thank N.-L. van H{\"u}lst, G.~S. Reese, E.~L.~Fesefeldt, D.~Schmeckpeper and P.~M.~M{\"u}ller for fruitful discussions.
+The authors thank N.-L. van H{\"u}lst, G.~S. Reese, E.~L.~Fesefeldt and D.~Schmeckpeper for fruitful discussions.